j0hnds/DadJokeConsole/README.md

 2. Dispay up to 30 dad jokes containing a specified search term
 3. Display a random dad joke every 10 seconds

+*BTW:* In the current implementation a valid search term is a single word that can contain 1 or more alphanumeric characters and an apostrophe and will be case-insensitive.
+If an invalid search term is provided, the application will clamp the search term down to an empty string and the first 30 jokes will be returned.

 This application was written on Debian Stretch Linux using the OpenSource .NET Core framework.